Simple little knitting tips and basic knitting techniques can be so helpful as you learn how to knit.

 To get more stitches per inch use smaller needles

-Have you ever noticed that when you change colors when ribbing stitches the little purl stitches poke through on the right side making it look....well kind of messy and not crisp and clean?
+And when the stitches poke through on the right side it looks kind of messy and not crisp and clean?

 Do you ever find that you bind off stitches too tightly?
 And do you find that the last stitch on the bind off row is really loose and messy?